 Work on our family history was started in 1998 by Neil's brother, Cameron Pirie, tracing five generations of our Pirie line.

 Neil then set about collecting documentary evidence from photographs, censuses, statutory registrations of births, marriages and deaths, and then Old Parochial Records (OPRs) using the research centre of the Aberdeen and North East Scotland Family History Society (ANESFHS).
-In doing so, the Pirie line was extended and documented.
-More recent work has seen an expansion to include ancestors on both Neil's and Rachel's sides.
+In doing so, the Pirie line has been extended and documented.
+Other related family lines are being documented too.

-All our research contained in 'The Master Genealogist' (TMG), the excellent genealogy package from Wholly Genes Software.
-The presentation of our family history data on this website was realised using 'Second Site 6' by John Cardinal.
+All our research is contained in 'The Master Genealogist' (TMG), the excellent genealogy package from Wholly Genes Software.
+The presentation of our family history data on this website has been realised using 'Second Site 8' by John Cardinal.

 Obviously the information provided is not exhaustive as this is very much work in progress.
 Where possible we have referred to original sources of information to make sure that our Pirie lines of decent are 'proven' and that events have been recorded in TMG as accurately as we can.
 As work progresses further, we will periodically add new information and photographs to the site.

 For guidance on using this site, please refer to the Get started page.

 On the Charts page you can explore the drop chart of our great-great-great-great-great-great-great grandfather George Pirie and his descendants, as well as drop charts for related families.